Stefanuk12/RoProPatcher/README.md

 [Tutorial](https://www.youtube.com/watch?v=Do1X2COTq_8)

 ## NOTE

+### Subscription expired
+My RoPro subscription has expired as of 29/01/2023.
+This means that the servers will appear as "Unknown Region".
+If you have a subscription and would like to help everyone else out, please message me on Discord or create an issue so we can talk further.

+### Compatibility warning
 Chrome, Brave (and possibly other browsers) have a feature that checks the hash of the extension.
 This means that it will flag as corrupted.
 Therefore, you will have to download the extension, patch it with a custom path and use developer mode to load an unpacked extension.

 - an exception to this rule is Opera GX